jessepav/lacygoill-wiki-backup/vim/vim9.md

     var fname = '/tmp/file'
-    exe ':0r ' .. fname
+    execute ':0r ' .. fname
     →
     var fname = '/tmp/file'
     readfile(fname)->append(0)

-Complete this list by looking for `:exe` in all our config/plugins.
+Complete this list by looking for `:execute` in all our config/plugins.
 Try to get rid of it whenever you can.

 Warning: `search(pat)` is *not* always equivalent to `/pat`.

 It is, if `pat` only contains 1 line specifier:

-    exe ':/' .. pat
+    execute ':/' .. pat
     →
     search(pat)

 But not if it contains several, separated by semicolons (or commas?):

-    exe ':/' .. pat
+    execute ':/' .. pat
     →
     for line_spec in pat->split('/[,;]/')
         search(line_spec, 'c')